-Joseph R. Hawley, born 1826 in North Carolina, moved to Connecticut in 1837 and graduated in 1847 from Hamilton College, New York.
+Joseph R. Hawley, born 1826 in North Carolina, moved to Connecticut in 1837 and graduated from Hamilton College, New York in 1847.
 In 1850 he began practicing law in Hartford, Connecticut and in 1857 became Editor of the Hartford Evening Press.
 An ardent opponent of slavery, he joined the Union Army in 1861.
 Serving until 1865 he achieved the rank of Major General.
 In 1867 he became Editor-in-Chief of the Hartford Courant, the oldest newspaper at the time in the United States.
 Elected Governor of Connecticut in 1866, he served a two-year term.
-At the organization of the United States Centennial Commission in March 1872, Hawley was elected President and re-elected each succeeding year.
+At the organization of the United States Centennial Commission in May 1872, Hawley was elected President and re-elected each succeeding year.
 In September of 1872 he was elected to the United States House of Representatives serving until 1875.
 From June 1875 Hawley took up temporary residence in Philadelphia to administer the Exposition and served until January 1877.
 General Hawley died in 1905.

 The patent for this medal, Design No. 8,365 was issued June 1, 1875 to John H. Schreiner of Philadelphia for a term of 3 1⁄2 years.
 This patent was one of two patents listed in his 29 April 1874 application papers for corporation of the Philadelphia Ornamental Wood Co.
-As stated on this patent application, Schreiner's intent was to show "a likeness of General Joseph R. Hawley, Pres. of the United States International Exposition, 1876 on one side, and on the reverse side a likeness of Alfred T. Goshorn, Director-General of the United States International Exposition to be held in Fairmount Park, Philadelphia, in 1876."
+As stated on this patent, Schreiner's intent was to show "a likeness of General Joseph R. Hawley, Pres. of the United States International Exposition ,1876 on one side, and on the reverse side a likeness of Alfred T. Goshorn, Director-General of the United States International Exposition to be held in Fairmount Park, Philadelphia, in 1876."
 Instead, two medals were issued by Schreiner showing each of these individuals but on separate medals.
 It is interesting to note that 80 years prior to John H. Schreiner's 1875 patent for this medal, another John Schreiner was associated with the Philadelphia Mint.
 The "Illustrated History of the United States Mint" of 1889 shows a John Schreiner among its list of officers, clerks and workmen employed at the Mint as of 10 October 1795.
 This earlier John Schreiner, the Chief Pressman, was listed as the highest paid person in the Chief Coiner's Department at a salary of \$1.80 per day.
 No connection has been established between these two John Schreiners.

 Holland suggests the die for this medal was by William H. Key (1820-ca. 1902).
-William Key, born in Brooklyn was a diesinker and engraver in Philadelphia from about 1844 to 1860 and an Assistant Engraver to William E. Barber at the Philadelphia Mint from 1864 to 1885.
-Holland, who included in his catalog only issues he had seen, identified this piece as "one of seven wooden medals [ the others, Goshorn, Washington large & small head, Main (76 mm, no ground), Memorial or Art Gallery (76 mm, no ground) and Independence Hall] which were produced by the Philadelphia Ornamental Wood Co. and only in black walnut."
-The reverse of this medal contains the exact wording and positioning as the other five size 62 mm medals.
+35 William Key, born in Brooklyn was a diesinker and engraver in Philadelphia from about 1844 to 1860 and an Assistant Engraver to William E. Barber at the Philadelphia Mint from 1864 to 1885.